Battle of Bosra: Battle

 Khalid was about a mile from Bosra when he heard the sounds of battle.
 He immediately ordered the men to horse; as soon as the cavalry was ready, he led it towards the battle field.
 The Romans withdrew soon after they became aware of the cavalry's arrival.
 The Muslims under Shurahbil came to regard Khalid's arrival as a miracle.

 The next morning, the Byzantine garrison launched another attack.
 The shock of Khalid's arrival the previous day had now worn off, and seeing that the combined strength of the Muslims was about the same as their own, the Romans attacked again, hoping to defeat the Muslims before they could rest after their lengthy march.

 The two armies formed for battle on the plain outside the town.
-Khalid kept the center of the Rashidun army under his own command, appointing Rafay bin Umayr as the commander of the right wing and Dhiraar bin Al-Azwar as the commander of the left wing.
-In front of the center, he placed a thin screen under Abdur-Rahman bin Abu Bakr (son of the Caliph Abu Bakr).
-At the very start of the battle, Abdur-Rahman dueled with the Roman army commander and defeated him.
+Khalid kept the center of the Rashidun army under his own command, appointing Rafi ibn Amr al-Ta'i as the commander of the right wing and Dirar ibn al-Azwar as the commander of the left wing, with Abd al-Rahman ibn Hanbal al-Jumahi commanding the infantry, Al-Musayyab ibn Najaba leading half of the cavalry, and Madh'ur ibn Adi al-Ijli likely commanding the other half.
+In front of the center, he placed a thin screen under Abd al-Rahman ibn Abi Bakr.
+At the very start of the battle, Abd al-Rahman dueled with the Roman army commander and defeated him.
 As the Roman general fled to the safety of friendly ranks, Khalid launched an attack along the entire front.
 For some time, the Romans resisted, while the commanders of the Muslim wings played havoc with the opposing wings.

 After some fighting, the Byzantine army broke contact and withdrew into the fort.
 At this time, Khalid was fighting on foot in front of his center.
 As he turned to give orders for the commencement of the siege, he saw a horseman approaching through the ranks of the Muslims.
-It was Abu Ubaidah ibn al-Jarrah, and with him was a yellow standard that is believed to have belonged to the prophet Muhammad at the Battle of Khaybar.
+It was Abu Ubayda ibn al-Jarrah, and with him was a yellow standard that is believed to have belonged to the Islamic prophet Muhammad at the Battle of Khaybar.

 The Muslims laid siege to Bosra.
 There are differing accounts of the events that followed.
 According to one account, the Byzantine commander lost hope; knowing that most of the available reserves had either moved or were moving to Ajnadayn, he doubted that any help would arrive.
 After a few days of inactivity, he surrendered the fort.
-The only condition Khalid bin Walid imposed on Bosra was the payment of the tribute.
+The only condition Khalid ibn al-Walid imposed on Bosra was the payment of the tribute.
 This surrender took place in the middle of July 634.